Fostering a Passion for the Environment through the St. Andrew Bay Grasses in Classes Program

-One of RMA’s goals is to instill a love of the outdoors and the environment in Bay County’s youth by providing them with the opportunity to participate in high-quality and high-impact watershed experiences that are imbedded into monthly classroom learning programs along with field experiences.
-RMA’s St. Andrew Bay Grasses in Classes (GIC) program started in 2014, establishes a connection between students and the St. Andrew Bay watershed and its various ecosystems by providing students with exponential Meaningful Watershed experiences that strengthen and nurture their sense of community.
+One of St. Andrew Bay Watch’s goals is to instill a love of the outdoors and the environment in Bay County’s youth by providing them with the opportunity to participate in high-quality and high-impact watershed experiences that are imbedded into monthly classroom learning programs along with field experiences.
+SABW’s Grasses in Classes (GIC) program started in 2014, establishes a connection between students and the St. Andrew Bay watershed and its various ecosystems by providing students with exponential Meaningful Watershed experiences that strengthen and nurture their sense of community.

 - Wetland and coastal conservation and restoration

 - Environmental education

 - Coastal community resiliency

 The end of year restoration project is a highlight, and each year it focuses on “Stemming the Tides” along St. Andrew Bay.
 The GIC program creates student-centered environmental learning experiences that increase environmental awareness and encourages behavior change.
 To support the program, volunteers are trained and enlisted to assist with the implementation of monthly programs.
 Teachers can access program materials via an online portal, which increases their capacity for watershed learning in the classroom.
 The GIC program is an exciting opportunity for the next generation of watershed stewards to create a more sustainable future.